 A: If the US company is not established in the EU and is not targeting the EU market then the processing will not come within the GDPR.

-Q: Is it legal to scrape information from a company, like email or phone number?
+Q: Is it legal to scrape information from a company, like an email or phone number?

 A: A company email address or phone number will come within GDPR if it is considered to be personal data.
 GDPR defines personal data as “any information relating to an identified or identifiable natural person.”
 A generic company contact email such as email@example.com is unlikely to be considered personal data under GDPR.
 The email address of an individual working at that company will be considered personal data if it that individual is identifiable, for example, if the email address contains that individual's name.
 If you are scraping personal data you need to have a lawful basis to do so under GDPR.